-The computational cost of running a rainfall generator combined with an urban drainage model is also a matter for discussion.
-We have used a powerful 20 core desktop machine to run the 961 stochastic rainfall realizations with STREAP in approximately 4 days.
-We estimated that the time needed to run SWMM using the same machine will be about 4 months.
-This is a too prolong time, especially considering the small size of the urban catchment.
-Ultimately, we have used an HPC cluster, a collection of hundreds of computing nodes allowing high-performance scientific computations, to run SWMM simulations in less than 48 hours.
+- 5 The computational cost of running a rainfall generator combined with an urban drainage model is also a matter for discussion may constrain the use of the proposed approach for practical applications.
+But given the advances in the availability of computing capacity, also for non-scientific institutions, such application will becomes feasible in the near future.
+We have used a powerful 20 core desktop machine (Intel Xeon CPU E5-2687W) to run the 961 stochastic rainfall realizations with STREAP in approximately 4 days.
+We estimated that the time needed to run SWMM using the same machine will be stand-alone machine would - 10 have been about 4 months.
+This is a too prolong time, which is impractically long duration, especially considering the small size of the urban catchment.
+Ultimately Therefore, we have used an HPCcluster, a collection of a high performance computing (HPC) cluster with hundreds of computing nodes allowing high-performance scientific computations, to run-SWMM simulations in less than 48 hours.